-

 - real estate investment trusts.

 While the Takeover Code was drafted with listed public companies, listed registered business trusts and real estate investment trusts in mind, unlisted public companies and unlisted registered business trusts having more than 50 shareholders or unitholders and net tangible assets of S$5 million or more must also observe the letter and spirit of the General Principles and Rules of the Takeover Code wherever it is possible and appropriate.
 The Takeover Code does not apply to take-overs or mergers of other unlisted public companies and unlisted business trusts, or private companies.
-The Takeover Code adopts a self-regulatory regime, and primary responsibility for ensuring compliance with the Takeover Code rests with parties (including company directors) to a take-over or merger and their advisers, not the SIC.
+The Takeover Code adopts a self-regulatory regime, and the primary responsibility for ensuring compliance with the Takeover Code rests with parties (including company directors) to a take-over or merger and their advisers, not the SIC.

 The Takeover Code does not have the force of law.
 However, the SIC has the power to impose sanctions for any breaches of the Takeover Code.
 These sanctions include private reprimands, public censure, or, where the breach is flagrant, further action as the SIC thinks fit, such as actions designed to deprive the offender temporarily or permanently of its ability to enjoy the facilities of the securities market and/or requiring existing and former holders of the securities of the offeree company to be compensated.